 If you're heading out on an overnight backpacking trip or the weather is iffy, pants are the obvious choice.
 But hikers that hit the trail in the warm summer months are left with a difficult decision: pants, shorts, or something in between?
 Choosing full-length pants gives you better protection from the sun and helps keep dirt and rocks from getting into your shoes.
 Further, they're the obvious pick for technical hikes or summit bids to reduce the number of scratches or cuts when brushing against rocks or branches (and the good news is that many now convert into capris with integrated tabs).
 That said, we love shorts and capris for day hikes on well-maintained trails.
 Both styles are cheaper (typically around $10 to $20 less than a comparable pant) and offer better freedom of movement and ventilation.
 And convertible pants are the obvious middle ground, although they come with a fair number of downsides, which we cover above.

 The good news for those that want to pick up a pair of shorts or capris is that many of our favorite pants are offered in these styles.
 In general, these versions have a similar fit, fabric blend, and pocket layout as their full-length counterparts.
-We love Patagonia’s Quandary shorts, which come in two different inseam options (5” and 7”) and have deep front pockets that even fit a large phone.
-Other favorites include the Mountain Hardwear Dynama/2 Bermuda and REI’s Sahara Bermuda Shorts (for a more detailed breakdown, see our article on the best women's hiking shorts).
-And if you want a superlight and breathable option, a trail running-specific model can do the trick (we've worn a range of styles from Salomon, Brooks, and Patagonia).
+A couple favorites include the Prana Halle II Shorts and Mountain Hardwear Dynama Bermuda (for a more detailed breakdown, see our article on the best women's hiking shorts).
+And if you want a super light and breathable option, a trail running-specific model can do the trick (we've worn a range of styles from Salomon, Brooks, and Patagonia).
 The biggest downside with running shorts is the lack of pockets, and you do give up some durability with their thin polyester constructions.

 Back to Our Top Women's Hiking Pant Picks Back to Our Women's Hiking Pant Comparison Table